cognominal/breadcrumbs/README.md

-I will relate here (in the future github.io page) my open source programming endeavors.
+I will present here (in the future github.io page) my open source programming endeavors.
 They will probably be mostly raku related (rakudo, nqp and MoarVM) with an emphasis to everything connex to the rakudo grammar engine, especially slangs.